Communication-Efficient Federated Optimization over Semi-Decentralized Networks: Conclusions

 \section{Conclusions}

 In this paper, we develop a communication-efficient algorithm called \alg~for solving federated nonconvex optimization over semi-decentralized networks, which enjoys the linear speedup of local updates and addresses data dissimilarity without any additional assumptions.
 By leveraging the heterogeneous communication model, \alg~largely reduces communication overheads in terms of the network dependency with a few agent-to-server communication rounds, particularly evident in poorly-connected networks.
 Both theoretical guarantees and empirical experiments underscore \alg's outstanding communication efficiency and robustness to data heterogeneity and various network topologies.

-In the future, it will be of interest to incorporate variance reduction \cite{li2022destress} and communication compression \cite{zhao2022beer} into the algorithm design.
+In the future, it will be of interest to incorporate variance reduction techniques \cite{li2020communication,bollapragada2018adaptive} into the algorithm design, apply communication compression \cite{zhao2022beer} to further reduce the per-round communication costs, and enable varying agent-to-server communication probabilities \cite{saha2024privacy}, allowing for personalized and heterogeneous communication strategies for each agent.